HyagoOliveira/VisualEffects/README.md

 ### Sprite Scrolling Shader

-Add Horizontal or/and Vertical scrolling speed into your Sprites.
+Add a scrolling speed into your Sprites!

 Create a Material and apply the `ActionCode/2D/Sprite-Unlit-Scrolling` or `ActionCode/2D/Sprite-Lit-Scrolling` Shader on it:

 ![Sprite Unlit Scrolling Material](/Docs~/SpriteUnlitScrolling_Material.png "Sprite Unlit Scrolling Material")

-Use this Material into a Sprite Renderer or any Mesh Renderer. **Your Sprite Texture should be set with Wrap Mode = Repeat**
+Set the Horizontal or/and Vertical speed and use this Material into a Sprite Renderer or any Mesh Renderer.

+> It is necessary that your Source Texture **Wrap Mode** is set to **Repeat**.

 ![Scrolling Clouds](/Docs~/ScrollingClouds.gif "Scrolling Clouds")